 NB-IoT does not yet support full mobility.
-NB-IoT devices need to alternate between different cells as they change location and travel around; this can decrement battery life of the devices.
+NB-IoT devices need to alternate between different cells as they change location and travel around; this can decrement the battery life of the devices.
 LTE-M devices do not have to reselect cells when they change location.

 The specifications of NB-IoT improve the ranges and signal levels of the mobile radio network.
-At the same time, the complexity of the radio module is reduced and the maximum transmission rates in the transmit and receive directions are limited.
+At the same time, the complexity of the radio module is reduced, and the maximum transmission rates in the transmit and receive directions are limited.
 Thus, NB-IoT achieves an additional 20dB in its power transmission balance and network coverage.

 Huawei and Gemalto are by many considered to be the main drivers behind the increasing development of NB-IoT.
-They have combined their core competencies in a large cooperation.
-Gemalto provides its expertise in digital security as well as connectivity, while Huawei leverages its expertise in developing compact, yet high-performance NB-IoT chipsets, which will help IoT device manufacturers to shrink the size and material costs of their devices.
+They have combined their core competencies in extensive cooperation.
+Gemalto provides its expertise in digital security as well as connectivity.
+At the same time, Huawei leverages its expertise in developing compact yet high-performance NB-IoT chipsets, which will help IoT device manufacturers shrink their devices’ size and material costs.